unibo-dtm-se-2425-Cheese-Chase/report/sections/09-userguide/index.md

 ## Ending and restarting

-When the game ends, a message will appear showing either Victory or Game Over.
+When the game ends, a Game Over message appears on the screen.
+The game only ends when Jerry loses all his lives, indicating that no more attempts are available.
 To play again, simply restart the program by running:  python -m CheeseChase

 ![The end](/pictures/The_end_.jpg)